capstoneelibriaries/JNS-Libraries/concept/script.md

 #### Viewing Pending Trade Requests

-Upon logging in, we'll navigate to *My Trade Reqeusts*, where we can see a list of *pending* trade offers.
+Upon logging in, we'll navigate to *My Trade Requests*, where we can see a list of *pending* trade offers.
 Like before, I constructed this using **Hibernate** and *form-model-binding* through **Thymeleaf**.

 Let's confirm the trade request.
 Behind the scenes, the *pending* status of the trade request and trades are terminated.